noodlapp/noodl-docs/docs/getting-started/noodl-ai.md

 Easily create JavaScript logic, handle API calls, interact with databases, and generate UI elements.
 Our goal is to make the development process more inclusive and accessible for a bigger range of skill sets.
 Whether you're an experienced developer or a beginner, Noodl AI is here to support you throughout your app development journey.

-> In the ever-evolving field of generative AI, Noodl AI keeps pace with the latest developments as well as the valuable feedback from the Noodl community.
-Please don’t hesitate to reach out with your thoughts on our [Discord](https://discord.com/invite/23xU2hYrSJ) or [Twitter](https://twitter.com/getnoodl).

 ## Noodl AI access

 Noodl AI is built on top of OpenAIs GPT models, and requires you to input an OpenAI API key.
 It currently supports two modes: